jsa4000/homelab-ops/docs/layers/networking/cilium.md

 ![IP Address Management (LB-IPAM)](../../images/ipam-diagram.webp)

 For users who do not want to use **BGP** or that just want to make these IP addresses accessible over the **local network**, in Cilium 1.14 a new feature called **L2 Announcements** was added.
-When you deploy a *L2 Announcement Policy*, Cilium will start responding to `ARP` requests from local clients for ExternalIPs and/or LoadBalancer IPs.
+When you deploy a *L2 Announcement Policy*, Cilium will start responding to Address Resolution Protocol (`ARP`) requests from local clients for ExternalIPs and/or LoadBalancer IPs.

+note !!!

+    L2 is **not** doing real load balancing over your requests to the different nodes, since it uses `ARP` to get the current node attached to that IP; only one node can be attached to that IP Address.
+In order to use load balancing you may use different modes such as `BGP` or real load balancers.

 ![L2 Announcements](../../images/l2-announcement.png)